codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 </manifest>
 ```

+### Testing Parse Client

-If you have access to the Parse instance, you can test the SDK to verify that Parse is working with this application.
+Assuming you have access to the Parse instance, you can test the SDK to verify that Parse is working with this application.

 Let's add the test code to `ParseApplication` as follows: